SLAM and Reinforcement Learning in 3D environments

 The way this works is that the system checks whetherthe common area belongs to the active map.

-The system then performs loop correction; if it belongs to a different map,both maps are seamlessly merged into a single one, and this becomes a new active map.
+The system then performs loop correction; if it belongs to a different map,both maps are seamlessly merged into a single one,

 Finally, a full BA runs as anindependent thread to prevent anything affecting a real-time map performance.